mirage/mirage-www/tmpl/blog/xen-block-devices-with-mirage.md

 of "xenctrl":
 [one that invokes xen "hypercalls" directly](https://github.com/mirage/mirage-platform/tree/master/xen/lib) and one which uses the [xen userspace library libxc](https://github.com/xapi-project/ocaml-xen-lowlevel-libs).
+Both implementations satisfy a common signature, so it's easy to write code which will work in both userspace and kernelspace.

 The ocamlfind library
 [shared-memory-ring](https://github.com/mirage/shared-memory-ring)
-provides functions to create and manipulate request/response rings in shared memory as used by the disk and network protocols, as well as streaming interface used by domain consoles and for xenstore access.
+provides functions to create and manipulate request/response rings in shared memory as used by the disk and network protocols.
+This library is a mix of 99.9% OCaml and 0.1% asm, where the asm is only needed to invoke memory barrier operations to ensure that metadata writes issued by one CPU core appear in the same order when viewed from another CPU core.

-Finally the ocamlfind library [xenblock](https://github.com/mirage/ocaml-xen-block-driver) provides functions to hotplug and hotunplug disk devices, together with an implementation of the disk block protocol.
+Finally the ocamlfind library [xenblock](https://github.com/mirage/ocaml-xen-block-driver) provides functions to hotplug and hotunplug disk devices, together with an implementation of the disk block protocol itself.

 *Making custom virtual disk servers with Mirage*